 I can’t have any say in what chassis my trucker uses.

 It’s your cargo, so you absolutely can have a say – if you choose to, and you have options, too.
-There are many different pricing structures that will give you more control over your dray via the chassis – from having the chassis provider bill you directly, to setting up a private pool for your truckers to pull from, to even leasing your own equipment on their behalf.
+There are many different pricing structures that will give you more control over your dray via the chassis – from setting up a private pool for your truckers to pull from to working with MCs to lease equipment on your behalf.
 It all depends on how you choose to manage that link of the supply chain.

 Poor chassis quality in pool environments can impact my delivery schedule.

 The prevailing belief is that pool chassis are low-quality pieces of equipment and, once upon a time, that statement was, for the most part, true.
 That’s why there has been a concerted effort by all of the IEPs to improve chassis quality across the pools.
-On our part, DCLI has converted over 20,000 of our pool chassis to radial tires and over 60,000 to LED lights.
+On our part, DCLI has converted tens of thousands of our pool chassis to radial tires and over 85% to LED lights.
 New equipment is also being added – over the last three years, DCLI has added over 6,000 brand-new chassis to our fleet and this trend toward equipment improvement continues today.

 Pool chassis are a major contributor in terminal inefficiency.